Somewhere between where I came from and where I’m going.

 It shows up when I drop a reference no one gets.

-When I say something and realize it only makes sense in the place I left behind.
+When something makes sense only in the place I left behind.

-And even though I often felt like a misfit in Asia, people still kind of got me.
+And even when I felt like a misfit in Asia,

 I miss that kind of understanding,